SujanMishra/WebNLP/README.md

 - **User-Friendly Integration**: An easy-to-use interface for adding new providers.
 - **Chat Interface**: An engaging and interactive chat functionality.
 - **Visual Scripting for RAG Pipeline & Agent Network**: A drag-and-drop interface for designing Retriever-Augmented Generation (RAG) Pipelines and managing agent networks, including nodes for managers, workers, etc.
-- **Provider Mix-and-Match**: Flexibility to assign different providers to different nodes, like using OpenAI for a manager and a local LLM for a worker.
+- **Provider Mix-and-Match**: Flexibility to assign different providers to different nodes, like using OpenAI for a manager and a local LLM for a other type .
 - **Shareable Configurations**: Enabling the sharing of Agent Networks and RAG Pipelines as simple JSON files.
 - **Cross-Platform Native App**: Developing native applications for Windows, Mac, and Linux to address cross-origin issues and enhance system app integration.